Have a Question?

 - Have a minimum GPA of a 3.0 on a 4.0 scale or an 80 on a 100-point scale

-- Have a minimum score of 1090 on the new two-section SAT or 1500 on the old three-section SAT, or a 22 ACT composite score
+- Have a minimum score of 1100 on the two-section SAT or a 22 ACT composite score

-- Apply to Stevenson by the January 15 Specialty Scholarship deadline and be admitted to the University.
+- Apply to Stevenson by the January 15 Specialty Scholarship deadline.
 Stevenson’s application for admissions will be available on August 1.

 Complete the Scholarship Application